coreyemtp/retool-redux/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Ubuntu
 - [ ] Other (please specify)

-**Retool edition**
+**Retool-Redux edition**
 - [ ] retoolgui.exe
 - [ ] retool.py
 - [ ] retoolgui.py

-**Retool version**
+**Retool-Redux version**
-For the command line edition of Retool, the version is shown when you run it with no other arguments.
+For the command line edition of Retool-Redux, the version is shown when you run it with no other arguments.

 For the GUI edition, click **Help**, then **About**.